-Hannah Thornbery - Key Stage 1 Lead
+Hannah Thornbery - Early Years Lead

 We have a Family Support Worker, Joanne Gilmour, with specific responsibilities for safeguarding and child protection.
 She works closely with staff to ensure the best possible care and support for vulnerable pupils and their families.

 If you believe that a child or young person is at risk of significant harm, please contact the Cumbria Safeguarding Hub on 0333 240 1727.

 There are many aspects to our work in safeguarding and protecting our pupils.
 The four main elements are:

 Prevention: We work hard to create a positive school atmosphere where pupils feel safe and secure.
 We provide high quality teaching and pastoral support and we ensure that our pupils know what to do if they ever feel worried or unsafe.

 Protection: We ensure that all staff are appropriately recruited, trained and supported which enables them to respond to safeguarding concerns in an appropriate and sensitive manner.

 Support: Staff are fully supported in their work to provide the highest quality care and support for all pupils.
 Particular support is given to pupils who are considered to be vulnerable.

 Action: All adults working in our school receive high quality training and support which assists them in making informed, timely and relevant decisions and taking appropriate action to ensure all pupils are safe and have the best outcomes.